tp-link-extender/MercuryCore/README.md

 A [Redis](https://redis.io) database with the [RedisGraph](https://redis.com/modules/redis-graph) module is used to store a graph of data that is extremely relational, including likes, dislikes, friends, and followers.
 Redis also stores some of the site's global variables, such as the current site banner, tax rate, etc.

 [Vite](https://vitejs.dev) brings the stack for the website together, giving an extremely fast and responsive development environment, as well as zero-downtime deployments.

+[Caddy](https://caddyserver.com) is used as a reverse proxy server, which allows for automatic HTTPS and TLS certificates, rewriting URLs, and provides a simpler configuration interface than nginx.

 ## Route structure